This is another rare and charming organ representing our second facsimile English HW organ dating from before the 1800's.

 The photos below show the real instrument and church together with the fully functional Hauptwerk instrument.
 The graphics and ODF have been developed by Stephen and Olivia Nagioff.

-Fortunately, we were able to find one that was playable and had indeed been cleaned, restored and tuned to A440 (though the latter is not essential with the abilities of HW).
+Fortunately, we were able to find one that was playable and had indeed been cleaned, restored and tuned to A440 (though the latter is not essential with the editing abilities of today and HW).

 It was not our goal to reproduce a facsimile of a concert harmonium such as those made by Alexandre and Mustel complete with all of their various specialist features but merely to produce a playable and musically valid instrument that could be used in such works as the Rossini Messe etc. that would sound authentic and be in tune.
 We have kept the specification to a bare minimum and resisted the temptation to expand the instrument into a two manual and pedal version (though this is fairly easily achieved by anyone who wishes to do so).